Elementary Education (E ED)

 E ED 890 Field Study Project Seminar (Units: 3)

-Prerequisite: Consent of instructor and approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms approved by the Graduate Division before registration.
+Prerequisites: Permission of the instructor and approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms approved by the Graduate Division before registration.

 Research seminar supports MA candidates to develop and carry out a teacher action research project that has the potential to improve teaching and learning in their educational setting.
 Includes developing a review of research literature that informs the development of the action research study.
 Collaboratively analyze the data collected and build on the group's findings.
 Culminates in two final products: a written component explaining the study's rationale, methodology, and findings and visual documentation of the research project presented at the Graduate Research Showcase or candidate's school site.
 (CR/NC grading only)